Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: Zippia

-While consumers should use caution when taking any supplement, the growing body of evidence supporting their effectiveness has been encouraging.
-Herbal medicine is used to support bodily functions or treat various medical conditions and includes a variety of natural ingredients from plants.
+While consumers should exercise caution when taking any supplement, the growing body of evidence supporting their effectiveness has been encouraging.
+Herbal medicine supports bodily functions or treats various medical conditions and includes diverse natural ingredients from plants.

-Since different herbs contain unique concentrations of active components, it’s important to understand the potential side effects and interactions before taking any supplement.
-But with more research and understanding into the benefits provided by herbal supplements, public confidence has only grown stronger.
+Since different herbs contain unique concentrations of active components, understanding potential side effects and interactions before taking any supplement is crucial.
+However, with increased research and understanding of herbal supplement benefits, public confidence has only strengthened.

 Immune health is the most common reason or second-to-most-common reason (depending on age group surveyed) for taking herbal supplements in 2020.